• •

 Mosaic Knitting and Mosaic Crochet Resources

-Mosaic designs are intricate patterned designs, often worked in two colors, that you can create using knitting, crochet, or Tunisian crochet.
+Mosaic designs are intricately patterned designs, often worked in two colors, that you can create using knitting, crochet, or Tunisian crochet.
 You can use different stitches and techniques in these crafts to achieve the desired effect.
-If you want to learn them all, then you should sign up for Camp Colorwork, where we teach you various types of mosaic knitting and mosaic crochet, with patterns to boot.
+If you want to learn them all, you should sign up for Camp Colorwork, where we teach you various types of mosaic knitting and crochet, with patterns to boot.

 What Is Mosaic Crochet?

 There are different ways to achieve Mosaic Crochet.
 However, the basic concept is the same.
 You’ll work with one color across the row.
-This is, of course, different from other types of crochet colorwork, such as tapestry crochet or split single crochet, techniques where you work with two colors in the same row.
+This is different from other types of crochet colorwork, such as tapestry crochet or split single crochet, techniques where you work with two colors in the same row.

 But wait!